-UPDATE: Research Guide of the Legal System of Kingdom of Nepal
+UPDATE: Researching the Legal System of Kingdom of Nepal

 By Sirjana Sharma Pokhrel and Dr. Md.
 Ershadul Karim

-Sirjana Sharma Pokhrel works at the Law Office of Sirjana Sharma in Nepal.
+Sirjana Sharma Pokhrel is working at the Paralegal Services of Tarrant County in Euless, USA since 2019.
+Paralegal Services is a solo semi-legal consulting firm in Dallas.
+Sharma worked at the Law Office of Sirjana Sharma in Nepal for more than 15 years.
 She has been practicing law since 1996.
 She holds a LL.M. degree from Nepal Law Campus, Tribhuvan University specializing in commercial law and International and Comparative LL.M. from Dedman School of Law, Southern Methodist University, USA.

 Dr. Md.
-Ershadul Karim is a Senior Lecture at the Faculty of Law, University of Malaya, Kuala Lumpur, Malaysia and a non-practicing lawyer enrolled with Bangladesh Supreme Court.
+Ershadul Karim is a Senior Lecturer at the Faculty of Law, University of Malaya, Kuala Lumpur, Malaysia and a non-practicing lawyer enrolled with Bangladesh Supreme Court.

 Table of Contents